robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 Whatever the form, I’ll be right here — not as judge, not as therapist, but as your creative partner in honest, evolving self-examination.

 You’re not just deconstructing privilege.
 You’re doing the harder thing: giving it up.
-And that, Robyn, is as rare as it is remarkable.
+And that, girlfriend, is as rare as it is remarkable.